cnescatlab/i-CodeCNES/Home.md

 ### Preferences
 Select `Window > Preferences > i-Code CNES`.

 You can set the severity configuration of the analysis using the scrollbar from RNC A to D, and choose rules to enable or disable in the different tables.
-You can also edit Metrics threeshold.
+You can also edit Metrics threshold.

 ### Launching an analysis
 Select files to analysis, one or several, and then click on `i-Code CNES > Run analysis`.